Nov 9 2018

 (Example of suspicious sign-in failures from different geographic locations)

 These type of questionable sign-ins are identified on the basis of an “impossible travel” condition combined with an anomalous sign-in location and device.
 This means that a successful sign-in occurs from a single account over multiple geographic locations in overlapping time sequences.
 This may indicate that a hacker has successfully signed in using this account.

 (Example of suspicious sign-in activity report showing irregular logins)

 There you have it.
 If you are looking for a security bloodhound to monitor and track down suspicious sign-in activity, then CoreView is the solution you need.
-If you are interested in finding out more about our CoreView solution and how it can help with security compliance audits, perform security alerts, and cut your administration time in half, please visit our overview page online, or sign-up for a trial at https://www.coreview.com/request-trial.
+If you are interested in finding out more about our CoreView solution and how it can help with security compliance audits, perform security alerts, and cut your administration time in half, please visit our overview page online, or sign-up for a demo at https://www.coreview.com/request-a-demo/.